Approved Date: 26/09/18

 - Impaired development of their identity and potential;

 - Conflict between loyalty to their family and their wish to have their own needs met.

-Where are young carer is identified, the child’s needs will be considered, using the Team Around the Family process.
+Where a young carer is identified, the child’s needs will be considered, using the Team Around the Family process.

 Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
 We keep a record of known bullying incidents which is shared with and analysed by the governing body.
 All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.